-Florida Bar, West Virginia Bar, all Florida Federal District Courts, and the 11th Circuit Court of Appeals.
+Florida Bar, West Virginia Bar, all Florida Federal District Courts, the Eleventh Circuit Court of Appeals, and the United States Supreme Court.
 Former partner in what was Brevard County’s largest firm Reinman, Harrell, Graham, Mitchell & Wattwood, P.A. and established Volk Law Offices, P.A. in December of 1994.
 West Virginia University Bachelor of Science degree in business administration (accounting major) 1983 and juris doctor degree from that school’s College of Law 1987.
 Member: Moot Court Board and Lugar Trial Association.
 Legal research and writing teaching assistant while in law school.

 Volk has focused on trial practice.
 His experience includes the following areas: